modir/laminas-book/docs/operation.md

 ![Figure 3.3.
 Event flow during the application's life cycle](images/operation/app_life_cycle.png)

+!!! note
-> Although needed relatively rarely, some practical examples of
-> how to listen and react to an event can be found in [Creating a New Module](#modules)
+    Although needed relatively rarely, some practical examples of how to listen and react to an event can be found in [Creating a New Module](#modules) chapter.
-> chapter.

 ## Application Configuration